Australia's leading IT service provider has opened its new facility in Victoria, Melbourne. After participating…

 Setup Response and Recovery Procedures

-Following the BIA and security risk assessment, the committee should determine abilities and methodology that allow the healthcare to recover its necessary services and resources (including technology) within the recovery time.
+Following the BIA and security risk assessment, the committee should determine abilities and methodology that allow healthcare to recover its necessary services and resources (including technology) within the recovery time.

 Develop and Update Plans